Super stapling explained

 This is different to the previous system where you were automatically placed in your new employer’s default fund if you didn't make an active choice.
 This is how many people have ended up with multiple super accounts.

 The Federal Government has introduced super stapling with the aim of reducing account fees by stopping new super accounts being opened each time you start a new job.

 What happens when you start a new job

-If you’re eligible, your new employer will offer you a choice of super fund and pay SG contributions into the account you nominate.
+If you’re eligible, your new employer will offer you a choice of super fund and pay superannuation guarantee (SG) contributions.
 You can give your employer your current super fund details, choose to join their default fund or not make a choice at all.

 From 1 November 2021, if you don’t choose a fund, your employer will contact the ATO to request your stapled fund details.
 The ATO will notify you that a request has been made for your stapled fund details.
 Your SG contributions will be paid to your stapled fund if you don’t make a choice.

 If your stapled fund can’t accept contributions, your employer will contact the ATO to request an alternative fund.
 If there’s no alternative fund, your employer will pay contributions on your behalf into their default fund or another fund that meets choice of fund rules.

 If you’re a contractor, you could be treated as an employee for SG purposes.
 If your employer needs to pay you super but you don’t nominate a fund, they will request your stapled fund from the ATO.